svg/svgo/README.md

 }
 ```

-See the list of default plugins:
+See the list of the default plugins:

 ```js
 module.exports = {